timescale/docs/timescaledb/overview/release-notes/index.md

 ## 2.0.0 (2020-12-18)

 With this release, we are officially moving TimescaleDB 2.0 to GA, concluding several release candidates.

 TimescaleDB 2.0 adds the much-anticipated support for distributed hypertables (multi-node TimescaleDB), as well as new features and enhancements to core functionality to give users better clarity and more control and flexibility over their data.

 Multi-node architecture:  In particular, with TimescaleDB 2.0, users can now create distributed hypertables across multiple instances of TimescaleDB, configured so that one instance serves as an access node and multiple others as data nodes.
 All queries for a distributed hypertable are issued to the access node, but inserted data and queries are pushed down across data nodes for greater scale and performance.

 Multi-node TimescaleDB can be self managed or, for easier operation, launched within Timescale's fully-managed cloud services.

 This release also adds:

 * Support for user-defined actions, allowing users to define, customize, and schedule automated tasks, which can be run by the built-in jobs scheduling framework now exposed to users.
 * Significant changes to continuous aggregates, which now separate the view creation from the policy.
 Users can now refresh individual regions of the continuous aggregate materialized view, or schedule automated refreshing via  policy.
 * Redesigned informational views, including new (and more general) views for information about hypertable's dimensions and chunks, policies and user-defined actions, as well as support for multi-node TimescaleDB.
 * Moving all formerly enterprise features into our Community Edition, and updating Timescale License, which now provides additional (more permissive) rights to users and developers.

 Some of the changes above (e.g., continuous aggregates, updated informational views) do introduce breaking changes to APIs and are not backwards compatible.
 While the update scripts in TimescaleDB 2.0 will upgrade databases running TimescaleDB 1.x automatically, some of these API and feature changes may require changes to clients and/or upstream scripts that rely on the previous APIs.
 Before upgrading, we recommend reviewing upgrade documentation at docs.timescale.com for more details.

-**Major Features**
+**Major features**

 TimescaleDB 2.0 moves the following major features to GA:
 * #1923 Add support for distributed hypertables